CedricGuillemet/Imogen/README.md

 WIP of a GPU Texture generator using dear imgui for UI.
 Not production ready and a bit messy but really fun to code.
 Basically, add GPU and CPU nodes in a graph to manipulate and generate images.
 Nodes are hardcoded now but a discovery system is planned.
-Currently nodes can be written in GLSL or C. Python  is coming next.
+Currently nodes can be written in GLSL or C or Python.

 ![Image of Imogen 0.4](https://i.imgur.com/pmliWGl.png)
 ![Image of Imogen 0.4](https://i.imgur.com/jNWsXD6.png)